auth0-samples/auth0-servlet-sample/README.md

 # Auth0 Servlet Samples

-This sample demonstrates how to protect endpoints in a Java API by verifying an incoming JWT access token signed by Auth0.
-The token must be signed with the RS256 algorithm and must be verified against your Auth0 JSON Web Key Set.
+This sample demonstrates how to add authentication to a Java web app using Auth0.

+Check the [Java Quickstart](https://auth0.com/docs/quickstart/webapp/java-spring-mvc) to better understand of this sample.

 ## What is Auth0?